composer/composer/doc/04-schema.md

 Required for published packages (libraries).

+### title

+Package title, a concise human-readable title for the package.

 ### description

 A short description of the package.
 Usually this is just one line long.